GregGirardin/Adventure/Readme.txt

-An Ultima style tile based dungeon crawler to practice a few things.
+An Ultima style 2D tile based dungeon crawler to practice Javascript.

-The goal is to have a playable dungeon crawler game.
+The goal is to have a playable dungeon crawler game, with a main world, towns and dungeons, multiple levels, NPCs, monsters, etc.

-Dependencies:
-  PIL # image processing
-  pytmx # use to import map from Tiled may editor.

-TDL

-  Animate water / characters

-  monsters

-  Battle